1.5 million dehumidifiers recalled over fire risk

 (WHTM) – More than 1 million dehumidifiers are being recalled after 23 fires were reported.

-According to the Consumer Product Safety Commission, the recall impacts 42 models of dehumidifiers with the brand names Kenmore, GE, SoleusAir, Norpole and Seabreeze.
+The recall impacts 42 models of dehumidifiers with the brand names Kenmore, GE, SoleusAir, Norpole and Seabreeze, according to the U.S. Consumer Product Safety Commission (CPSC).
 They were manufactured between January 2011 and February 2014.
 Approximately 1,560,000 units are impacted by the recall.

-The CPSC says there have been 688 incidents of overheating and $168,000 in property damage connected to the dehumidifiers.
+The CPSC said there have been 688 incidents of overheating and $168,000 in property damage connected to the dehumidifiers.

 The brand name and pint capacity are printed on the back, front or side of the unit and the model number is on a sticker.
 The dehumidifiers are white, beige, gray or black plastic.